Linnaeus GardenThe Linnaeus Garden

 Visiting the botanical garden

-If you are interested in plant life can also tour Hammarby, Linnaeus' former summer home and one of Sweden's most pristine 18th
+If you are interested in plant life, you can also tour Hammarby, Linnaeus' former summer home and one of Sweden's most pristine 18th-century estates.
+This estate lies outside the city and hosts many events at its manor house–like setting.

 Thanks to its central location, Park Inn by Radisson Uppsala

-is ideally situated if you are hoping to explore the Linnaeus Garden during their stay in the city.
-It is just a short 15 minutes’ walk from the hotel, meaning you can come for a stroll after a day at work or sightseeing.
+is ideally situated if you are hoping to explore the Linnaeus Garden during your stay in the city.
+It is just a short 15-minute walk from the hotel, meaning you can come for a stroll after a day at work or sightseeing.
 These gardens are one of the city’s most family-friendly attractions, along with Uppsala Castle and Fyrishov